 You must bring a government issued ID (such as driver’s license), your Social Security card, and proof of residency (a piece of mail addressed to you at your current address, such as a utility bill, which has been postmarked within the past 30 days).
 The name on your photo ID must be an exact match to the name on your Social Security card (or individual taxpayer ID number (ITIN).
 Otherwise you will not be able to donate.

 You do not need to make an appointment.
-First time donors are accepted up to an hour and a half prior to close.
+First time donors are accepted up to 90 minutes prior to close.
 No exceptions, we are sorry.

 You may not donate while pregnant or breastfeeding.

-A plasma donor is allowed to give up to two donations within a 7 day period, with at least 2 days between donations.
+A plasma donor is allowed to give up to two donations within a 7-day period, with at least 1 day between donations.